 It wasn't too long before I was in an ambulance, speeding through the winding mountains to the nearest hospital, in Durango.
 My son, Honor, rode in the ambulance with me, refusing to be left behind.
 It took a few hours to run all the needed tests and to find all my various breaks.
 That wasn't my best day.
 Worst of all, my special little adopted daughter, Keyton, was named Rodeo Princes of the big town rodeo the very next day- and I couldn't be there for her big event.

-hate horses now because of what happened that night.
+People who don't love horses ask if I sold Colorado or had him put down; they also ask me if I hate horses now because of what happened that night.
 Since everyone who reads this probably loves horses, I don't even have to answer those questions, do I.

 I had a lot of good years with horses, with very few injuries considering the kinds of horses I often helped.
 Now, I pay the 'spirit of the equine' back for all those great years by doing what I can to help at-risk wild and domestic horses.
 That's the least I can do after all they did for me.